Wake up, study, eat, and sleep.

 That’s why AdaptiBar compiled a list of 10 ways that you can refine your exam-taking skills, evaluate where you need improvement and boost your confidence.
 Use them to increase your chances of passing, so that you never have to take the bar exam again.

 There’s more to passing the bar exam than knowing the law.
 In fact, self-timing can be the deciding factor between whether you pass or fail, as rushing through or taking too long on just one question can greatly throw off the pace at which you take the rest of the exam.
 Thus, a timer or bar prep program that tracks your timing performance should be your closest companion while studying for the bar exam.

 If you choose to use a timer, time yourself as you answer practice questions or essays.
 Increase efficiency while studying for the MBE by noting how long it takes you to answer every set of 10 questions.
 You are given 1.8 seconds to answer each question during the MBE, therefore you must complete each set within 18 minutes.
-Or, learn more about how AdaptiBar can automatically track your timing and refine your internal timing for you using its patented adaptive technology.

 When studying so much information for a long duration of time, you may become tempted to rush through law definitions and concept explanations simply to “get through them,” especially those which do not interest you.
 As grueling it may be, however, it’s important to thoroughly cover all concepts and definitions for as long it takes you to fully understand them.

 Even if it takes you a few more days than expected to get through the material, the long-term benefits will outweigh the short-term benefits of cramming.
 How can you tell if you fully understand a specific law topic?
 Pretend you must explain it to a fifth-grader.
 If you are able to fully elaborate on the concept using simple detailed terms and examples, you can rest assured that you have not simply covered the concept, but learned it.